shaogme/nix-cachyos-kernel/README.md

 The kernel versions are automatically kept in sync with Nixpkgs, so once the latest/LTS kernel is updated in Nixpkgs, CachyOS kernels in this repo will automatically catch up.

+Use `nix flake show github:xddxdd/nix-cachyos-kernel` to see the current effective versions.

 The kernels ending in `-lto` has Clang+ThinLTO enabled.

 For each linux kernel entry under `packages`, we have a corresponding `linuxPackages` entry under `legacyPackages` for easier use in your NixOS configuration, e.g.: